 - Despite having the right credentials, your VPN software can’t establish a connection.
 This usually translates into your VPN client reporting connection issues or showing frequent disruptions.

 - Pages sometimes don’t load even though your VPN reports that it has correctly connected,

 Now let’s see the reasons that may lead to such issues.

 Connection speed – Bandwidth limitation at the VPN provider

 Some providers apply some QoS (bandwidth limitations) to each VPN tunnel that is set up.
 There’s no way for you to circumvent this but use another VPN provider.
 The ones that I recommend are ExpressVPN, HideMyAss, ibVPN, NordVPN, PureVPN, PrivateInternetAccess, ZenMate.

 Port blocking at the ISP side

 This is the most frequent issue.
 A VPN uses some IP ports to be able to connect.
 Some ISP (or your router) may have those ports blocked, though the connection can’t be established.
 Some VPN providers try to emulate a VPN connection via the port 443 (usually used by HTTPS protocol), but most of the times, you have to deal with whoever deals with a firewall at the ISP side, or your network side to allow it to connect.

 Charge on the VPN server

 Each VPN server can only handle a limited number of VPN tunnels.
 It may happen that due to popularity, some servers are too overloaded (because there’s too much VPN client simultaneously connecting to it).

 Recent VPN providers have set up a smart rerouting system that will redirect your connection to another VPN server if the first one on the list is becoming too overloaded.
-You have to check, though, that the VPN solution that you have chosen implements such rerouting solution.
+You have to check, though, that the VPN solution that you have chosen implements such a rerouting solution.

-Otherwise, if a VPN provider proposes multiple VPN servers for the same country, a simple trick would be to choose the last VPN server on the list since most of the times, people will choose the first one on the list thereby charging it more than the others.
+Otherwise, if a VPN provider proposes multiple VPN servers for the same country, a simple trick would be to choose the last VPN server on the list since most of the time, people will choose the first one on the list thereby charging it more than the others.